lesleymurphy/GettingCleaningDataProject/CodeBook.md

 script there are only 86 (only means and standard deviations (std)).

 Desciptions of the calcuations themselves can be found in the "features_info.txt" file.
+As a note, the columns with 't' indicate time and with 'f' indicate frequency.

 The Subjects are given identification numbers of 1-30.